 Upon the effectiveness of the Form 25 filing, the Company filed a Form 15 on January 17, 2023 with the SEC to suspend the Company's duty to file reports under Sections 13(a) and 15(d) of the Exchange Act and to deregister its Common Stock under Section 12(b) of the Exchange Act.
-The deregistration under Section 12(g) of the Exchange Act was effective on April 17, 2023, 90 days after filing the Form 15, at which time the Company's other filing requirements under Section 13(a) of the Exchange Act were terminated.
+The deregistration under Section 12(g) of the Exchange Act was effective on April 17, 2023, 90 days after filing the Form 15, at which time the Company's other filing requirements under Section 13(a) of the Exchange Act terminated.

-On February 10, 2023, the Company was admitted and is qualified to trade on the OTCQC Best Market, under the symbol "AATC".
+On February 10, 2023, the Company was admitted and was qualified to trade on the OTCQC Best Market under the symbol "AATC".

-On August 25, 2023, ISNS entered into an Asset Purchase Agreement to sell all of the assets related to its RTMS radar detection product line to Sensys Networks, Inc. As a result, the activities of the ISNS RTMS radar detection product line that have been historically reported in the Highway segment have been reported as discontinued operations.
-See "Note 18 - Discontinued Operations" in these Notes to the Consolidated Financial Statements for additional information regarding the Company's discontinued operations, including revenues and operating earnings.
-The Company's consolidated financial statements reflect continuing operations, unless otherwise noted.
+On August 25, 2023, ISNS entered into an Asset Agreement to sell all of the assets related to its RTMS radar detection product line to Sensys Networks, Inc. As a result, the activities of the ISNS RTMS radar detection product line have been reported as discontinued operations.
+See "Note 13 - Discontinued Operations" in these Notes to the Condensed Consolidated Financial Statements for additional information regarding the Company's discontinued operations, including revenues and operating earnings.
+The Company's financial statements reflect continuing operations, unless otherwise noted.

-The Company develops and markets video processing products for use in applications such as intersection control, highway, bridge and tunnel traffic management and traffic data collection.
+The Company develops and markets video products for use in applications such as intersection control, highway, bridge and tunnel traffic management and traffic data collection.
 We sell our products primarily to distributors and also receive royalties under a license agreement with a manufacturer/distributor for certain of our products.
 Our products are used primarily by governmental entities.